fadalid/SQLchallenge-DannysDiner/README.md

 | B           | sushi        | 2021-01-11T00:00:00.000Z | 1                     |
 | A           | curry        | 2021-01-07T00:00:00.000Z | 1                     |

-**Insights** This query allow us to see if there was any changes on customers purchases before and after becoming members.
+**Insight** This query allow us to see if there was any changes on customers purchases before and after becoming members.

 ---
 *7. Which item was purchased just before the customer became a member?*